mcconvil/mase/cran-comments.md

 # Resubmission

+This fixes the issues found in the previous submission which updated mase from 0.1.4 to 0.1.5

+* I updated some of the formatting of the function documentation which had become outdated in Webian and Windows

+The package has been re-tested on the following systems

+* macos-latest (release)
+* windows-latest (release)
+* ubuntu-latest (devel)
+* ububtu-latest (release)
+* ubuntu-latest (oldrel-1)

+And got

+0 errors | 0 warnings | 0 notes

+# Resubmission

 This is an update to mase 0.1.4.
 The new version is mase 0.1.5.

 The package as tested on the following systems